ncase/anxiety/scenes/act2.md

 b: DON'T BE A CREEP.
 IT'S AGAINST THE LAW!

-b: Creep Law, Section 74.5: (1) Any Person who checks out (a) that sweet booty (b) those juicy thighs (2) shall be hereby referred to as
+b: Creep Law, Section 74.5: (1) Any Person who checks out (a) that sweet booty (b) those thick thighs (2) shall be hereby referred to as

 b: "A BIG DISGUSTING TRASH PERVERT"